Japanese Study Tips/Resources and the JLPT

 Applications for the test can be made at https://info.jees-jlpt.jp/.

 There is a very narrow window of time to apply for the test with strict deadlines.
-The test is held two times a year in Japan, one in early July and one in early December.
-They can be done in most prefectures.
-If you pass N3 or higher, kencho will be reimburse your test fee which is usually around 6000-7000 yen!
-For more information, click the link above.
+The test is held two times a year in Japan; July and December.
+It can be done in most prefectures.
+If you pass N3 or higher, the JET Programme offer a grant!
+For more information, see this page.

 Studying for the JLPT

-The JLPT may not be the perfect test, but it provides a good progression from beginner to advanced, and passing it can be both a great personal goal as well as a good resume builder.
+The JLPT may not be the perfect test, but passing it can be both a great personal goal as well as a good resume builder.

 Practice tests are good for all tested skills: vocabulary, kanji, grammar, reading and listening.
 One full-length test for all five levels is available for free on the official website.
 Some recommended study resources include: